TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

 # Peri-Election
 - On 3 November 2020, Election Day starts.
 - On 4 & 5 November 2020, More than 200 Trump supporters protest at a Maricopa County, Arizona elections center and around downtown Phoenix, claiming some ballots have not been properly counted.
     - `Tensions are running high outside of the Maricopa County Elections office in Phoenix, Ariz., where more than a hundred protestors have demonstrated for the last three nights to argue about the electoral process after former Vice President Joe Biden became the front-runner in the traditionally red state.` [link](https://time.com/5908628/maricopa-county-arizona-protests/)
 - On 5 November 2020, Trump Tweeted:
     - `STOP THE COUNT!` [link](https://web.archive.org/web/20201105153104/https://twitter.com/realdonaldtrump/status/1324353932022480896)
 - On 5 November 2020, Trump Tweeted:
     - `STOP THE FRAUD!` [link](https://web.archive.org/web/20201105183250/https://twitter.com/realdonaldtrump/status/1324401527663058944)
 - On 5 November 2020, Trump claimed that the election was being stolen from him.
     - `“If you count the legal votes, I easily win.
 If you count the illegal votes, they can try to steal the election from us.
 If you count the votes that came in late, we’re looking at them very strongly,” Trump told reporters.
     -
     - ...
     -
     - “Media polling was election interference, in the truest sense of that word by powerful special interests.
 These, really, phony polls … were designed to keep our voters at home, create the illusion of momentum for Mr. Biden and diminish republicans ability to raise funds.
 They were what’s called suppression polls,” Trump said.`
     - [link](https://thehill.com/homenews/administration/524731-trump-challenges-electoral-process-as-hopes-for-victory-fade/)
 - On 7 November 2020, AP news called the 2020 Election in favour of Joe Biden.
     - `On Saturday, Biden captured the presidency when The Associated Press declared him the victor in his native Pennsylvania at 11:25 a.m.
 EST. That got him the state’s 20 electoral votes, which pushed him over the 270 electoral-vote threshold needed to prevail.` [link](https://apnews.com/article/why-did-AP-call-election-for-Biden-fe79276cd9175fffc7cf4fb58045fcf9)
 # Post-Election
 - On 9 November 2020, The administrator of the General Services Administration refuses to sign a letter allowing Biden's transition team to formally begin work, reflecting Trump's position of not conceding yet.
     - `A Trump administration appointee is refusing to sign a letter allowing President-elect Joe Biden’s transition team to formally begin its work this week, in another sign the incumbent president has not acknowledged Biden’s victory and could disrupt the transfer of power.` [link](https://archive.ph/HfGpV)
 - On 12 November 2020, The Trump-Appointed Commis­sioner of the U.S. Elec­tion Assist­ance Commis­sion, Benjamin Hovland said that,
     - `You know, we've seen allegations like this before, and essentially, time and time again, when the rubber hits the road, there's no evidence — whether that's in court cases, whether that's in the presidential commission that was created in 2017 to find the alleged non-citizens fraud after the 2016 election that cost, in his mind, the president the popular vote, but found nothing and disbanded in embarrassment, or academic studies.
 We never see evidence of widespread voter fraud.
 And there's no indicators that 2020 will be different in that regard.` [link](https://www.businessinsider.com/nations-chief-election-administrator-calls-trumps-voting-fraud-claims-shameful-2020-11?r=US&IR=T)
 - On 12 November 2020, The Cybersecurity and Infrastructure Security Agency released the following statement:
     - `“The November 3rd election was the most secure in American history.
 Right now, across the country, election officials are reviewing and double checking the entire election process prior to finalizing the result.
 “When states have close elections, many will recount ballots.
 All of the states with close results in the 2020 presidential race have paper records of each vote, allowing the ability to go back and count each ballot if necessary.
 This is an added benefit for security and resilience.
 This process allows for the identification and correction of any mistakes or errors.
 There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised.
 “Other security measures like pre-election testing, state certification of voting equipment, and the U.S. Election Assistance Commission’s (EAC) certification of voting equipment help to build additional confidence in the voting systems used in 2020.
 “While we know there are many unfounded claims and opportunities for misinformation about the process of our elections, we can assure you we have the utmost confidence in the security and integrity of our elections, and you should too.
 When you have questions, turn to elections officials as trusted voices as they administer elections.”` [link](https://www.cisa.gov/news/2020/11/12/joint-statement-elections-infrastructure-government-coordinating-council-election)
 - On 11 December 2020, Attorney General William Barr said to AP news that there is no evidence of widespread election fraud that Trump is claiming.
     - `Although Justice’s U.S. attorneys and FBI agents had been working to follow up specific complaints they’d received, Barr told Balsamo: “To date, we have not seen fraud on a scale that could have effected a different outcome in the election.”
 The Dec.
 1 statement was a direct contradiction to Trump and his allies who have kept up baseless arguments about a rigged election, despite the electoral college tally and popular vote loss to Democrat Joe Biden.` [link](https://leads.ap.org/best-of-the-week/exclusive-interview-with-attorney-general-barr-nets-massive-scoop)
 - On 2 January 2021, during an hour-long conference call, Trump pressured Georgia Secretary of State Brad Raffensperger to change the state's election results citing that Trump wanted to find 11,780 votes.
     - `Now the problem is they need more time for the big numbers.
 But they’re very substantial numbers.
 But I think you’re going to find that they — by the way, a little information — I think you’re going to find that they are shredding ballots because they have to get rid of the ballots because the ballots are unsigned.
 The ballots are corrupt, and they’re brand new, and they don’t have seals, and there’s a whole thing with the ballots.
 But the ballots are corrupt.
 And you are going to find that they are — which is totally illegal — it is more illegal for you than it is for them because, you know, what they did and you’re not reporting it.
 That’s a criminal, that’s a criminal offense.
 And you can’t let that happen.
 That’s a big risk to you and to Ryan, your lawyer.
 And that’s a big risk.
 But they are shredding ballots, in my opinion, based on what I’ve heard.
 And they are removing machinery, and they’re moving it as fast as they can, both of which are criminal finds.
 And you can’t let it happen, and you are letting it happen.
 You know, I mean, I’m notifying you that you’re letting it happen.
 So look.
 All I want to do is this.
 I just want to find 11,780 votes, which is one more than we have because we won the state.` [link](https://archive.ph/BMC7Q)
 - Trump might have violated Title 52 of the United States Code when he said "I just want to find 11,780 votes” by trying to intimidating election officials to change the results
     - `The University of Richmond law professor Carl Tobias said Trump might be “in legal jeopardy after Biden is inaugurated”.
 In an email to the Guardian, he wrote: “For example, if the justice department or US attorneys believe that Trump violated federal law, or if local prosecutors in states such as Arizona, Georgia, Michigan and Wisconsin, where Trump may have engaged in similar behaviour with state or local election officials, believe that Trump violated state election laws, the federal or state prosecutors could file suit against Trump.”
 Richard H Pildes, a constitutional law professor at New York University, told the Washington Post: “The president is either knowingly attempting to coerce state officials into corrupting the integrity of the election or is so deluded that he believes what he’s saying.”
 Trump’s actions may have violated federal statutes, he said.
 Michael R Bromwich, a former federal prosecutor in the US Attorney’s Office for the Southern District of New York, wrote: “Unless there are portions of the tape that somehow negate criminal intent, ‘I just want to find 11,780 votes’ and his threats against Raffensperger and his counsel violate 52 U.S. Code 20511.”` [link](https://www.theguardian.com/us-news/2021/jan/04/trumps-phone-call-to-brad-raffensperger-five-key-points)
     - 52 U.S. Code 20511 - `A person, including an election official, who in any election for Federal office— (1)knowingly and willfully intimidates, threatens, or coerces, or attempts to intimidate, threaten, or coerce, any person for— (A)registering to vote, or voting, or attempting to register or vote; (B)urging or aiding any person to register to vote, to vote, or to attempt to register or vote; or (C)exercising any right under this chapter; or (2)knowingly and willfully deprives, defrauds, or attempts to deprive or defraud the residents of a State of a fair and impartially conducted election process, by— (A)the procurement or submission of voter registration applications that are known by the person to be materially false, fictitious, or fraudulent under the laws of the State in which the election is held; or (B)the procurement, casting, or tabulation of ballots that are known by the person to be materially false, fictitious, or fraudulent under the laws of the State in which the election is held, shall be fined in accordance with title 18 (which fines shall be paid into the general fund of the Treasury, miscellaneous receipts (pursuant to section 3302 of title 31), notwithstanding any other law), or imprisoned not more than 5 years, or both.` [link](https://www.law.cornell.edu/uscode/text/52/20511)
 - On 28 January 2021, The Federal Election Commission announced that Biden won the election on November 3 2020, receiving 81,268,924 votes (51.31%) to Trump's 74,216,154 (46.86%) and 306 Electoral College votes to Trump's 232. [link](https://www.fec.gov/resources/cms-content/documents/2020presgeresults.pdf)
 # Specific Fraud Claims
 ## Allied Securities Operations Group Report
 - [link](https://www.justice.gov/d9/2023-05/03.31.23.%20--%20Interference%20in%202016%20or%202020%20Presidential%20Elections.pdf)
 ## State Farm Video
-- - **Georgia, Ruby Freeman lies and the mysterious ballot boxes from under the black table**
+- Georgia, Ruby Freeman lies and the mysterious ballot boxes from under the black table
     - Origination
         - December 3rd, 2020 - [Georgia Senate Hearing](https://youtu.be/hRCXUNOwOjw?t=2281) Jackie Deason presentation by (notice the precise cuts at 1 hour, and 1 hour 20 minutes) (50:24 complete and total lie) on the "mysteriously appearing ballot boxes"
         - December 3rd, 2020 - [From the same hearing](https://youtu.be/r6C-80KpGvc?t=2908) with Deason calling out Ruby by name